 The days of repeating a keyword over and over to rank are long gone.
 Google’s AI is now sophisticated enough to understand the purpose behind a search query, not just the words used.
 Thanks to technologies like neural matching, the search engine can connect a user’s query to concepts and ideas, delivering results that are contextually relevant.
 Instead of optimizing a page for “best plumber in Brooklyn,” your goal should be to create a page that comprehensively answers all the questions someone looking for a great local plumber might have.
 This means covering topics like emergency services, pricing, and common plumbing issues to fully satisfy their intent.

-Adjust Your Content for AI-Powered Search
+How to Create Content for AI-Powered Search

 AI-powered search doesn’t just look for keywords; it understands concepts.
 When someone searches, Google’s AI casts a wide net to find pages that address the user’s intent through related themes and ideas.
 This means your content strategy should be built around topics, not just single keywords.
 Think about creating pillar pages that cover a broad subject and support them with cluster content that dives into specific subtopics.
 For example, a local bakery could have a pillar page on “custom wedding cakes” and supporting articles on “cake tasting tips,” “buttercream vs. fondant,” and “choosing a cake flavor.”
 This approach shows Google you’re an authority on the subject and makes your content more useful for AI search.